googlemaps/transport-tracker/README.md

 ## Getting started

-Please refer to the REAADME file for each component, for information about API keys and other setup guides.
+Please refer to the README file for each component, for information about API keys and other setup guides.

 ## Directories in this repo